lj3712/BlockCanvas/ImpetusSpec.md

 ## Advanced Features
 19) Types can be constructed and deconstructed from/into their constituent members by use of a "marshaller".
 The marshaller has any number of input ports and one output port, representing the combined data of all inputs.
 The marshaller can also do the reverse (demarshalling), with one input port and any number of output ports.
 In diagrams, the marshaller is represented by a vertical rectangular oval.

+## Bit Strings and User types
+20) Bit strings are defined by "[x]", where x is the length of the bit string.
+Ports use this notation at the lowest level.
+21) User-defined types can be built up by a marshaller by specifiying various types and bit strings on the input ports.
+A new type may be named/defined on the marshaller's output, or just left as a [x] bit string.

 ## Language Primitives

 CONST - Outputs a constant value (of a defined length of bits, big-endian, configured at design time)